ItalyPaleAle/francis/docs/content/workflows/running.md

 workflow.WithAutoPurgeCron("0 3 * * *")
 ```

-`Purge` refuses a running or suspended instance with `ErrInstanceActive`, and one that is already gone with `ErrInstanceNotFound`.
+`Purge` refuses a running or suspended instance with `ErrInstanceActive`.
 It is idempotent, so an interrupted purge is safe to repeat.
 It also refuses an instance whose parent is still running.

 `PurgeTerminated` works through a backlog in pages.
-However many hosts registered the workflow, automatic purging runs the sweep on **one** of them per schedule.
+However many hosts registered the workflow, automatic purging runs the sweep on one of them per schedule.

-Once an instance is purged, `GetStatus` reports not found. **An instance's history is an operational record, not an audit log.** If you need a permanent one, write it from a step, as the [thumbnails example](/workflows/examples/thumbnails) does.
+Once an instance is purged, `GetStatus` reports not found.
+An instance's history is an operational record, not an audit log.
+If you need a permanent one, write it from a step, as the [thumbnails example](/workflows/examples/thumbnails) does.